 A quorum of stockholders is necessary to hold a valid meeting.
-A quorum will be present if at least a majority of our shares entitled to vote are represented by stockholders present at the meeting or by proxy.
-On the record date there were 22,080,133 shares outstanding and entitled to vote.
-Thus, 11,040,067 shares must be represented by stockholders present at the meeting or by proxy to have a quorum.
+A quorum will be present if a majority of our total number of outstanding shares of common stock and preferred stock are represented by stockholders present at the meeting or by proxy.
+On the record date there were 22,080,133 shares of common stock and 1,600,000 shares of preferred stock outstanding and entitled to vote.
+Thus, 11,840,066 shares must be represented by stockholders present at the meeting or by proxy to have a quorum.